Singularity-tutorial/Singularity-tutorial.github.io/README.md

 has several strengths and weaknesses that make it a good choice for some projects but not for others.

+<b>philosophy</b>
+Docker is built for running multiple containers on a single system and it allows containers to share common software features for efficiency.
+It also seeks to fully isolate each container from all other containers and from the host system.Docker assumes that you will be a root user.
+Or that it will be OK for you to elevate your privileges if you are not a root user.

 <b>strengths</b>
 - Mature software with a large user community
 - Docker Hub!